dladd/pyFormex/sphinx/gui.rst

 As is still in its infancy, the GUI is subject to frequent changes and it would make no sense to cover here every single aspect of it.
-Rather we will describe the most important functions, so that users can quickly get used to working with .
+Rather we will describe the most important functions, so that users can quickly get used to working with.
 Also we will present some of the more obscure features that users may not expect but yet might be very useful.

 The window (figure :ref:`fig:gui`) comprises 5 parts.
 From top to bottom these